standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## Requirements

-* All code and documentation MUST be in English.
+* All codebase documentation MUST be in plain English.
+* All code MUST be in English, except where required to execute as policy.
 * Any translation MUST be up to date with the English version and vice versa.
 * There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.
 * The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding.